developer-ramesh/Mean-Stack/README.md

 # Mean-Stack
 MEAN is a fully javascript framework -  which is using  web application development.
 It's a very very good and newly technology.

+It is simple example of Express with AngularJs.

 Following step are to install Mean.